ped-dyn-emp/PeTrack/docs/source/correction/correction-workflow.md

 Move trajectory point
-: You can correct mildly  misplaced points by going to the corresponding frame, and moving your cursor to the new location and pressing `STRG + left double click`.
+: You can correct mildly  misplaced points by going to the corresponding frame, and moving your cursor to the new location and pressing `Ctrl + left double click`.
 Note that you can only move the point inside the head area (circle around the head).

 : If you would like to move a point further away, you can use `Alt + hold left click` to drag a trajectory point to a new location.